jnewton3edinburgh/ParkLifeToolkit/README.md

 Download the toolkit from here: https://github.com/jnewton3edinburgh/ParkLifeToolkit/raw/master/Parklife%20toolkit.tar.gz and unzip the folder to a sensible location.

 Place the contents of the toolkit folder into the botpress folder.
-Your botpress folder should look somethihg like this:
+Your botpress folder should look something like this:

 ![alt text](https://github.com/jnewton3edinburgh/ParkLifeToolkit/raw/master/documentation%20images/botpress%20folder.png "Botpress folder contents")

-The contents:

-*Do not worry if you are missing the `data` folder, as this is not included in the Windows download.*
+**The contents**:

 * bindings folder
 * modules folder